ponylang/pony-tutorial/docs/testing/ponycheck.md

 Property based testing leaves generation of test input samples to the testing engine which generates random examples taken from a description how to do so, so called `Generators`.
 The developer needs to define a `Generator` and describe the condition that should hold for each and every input sample.

-Property based Testing first came up as [`QuickCheck`](http://www.cse.chalmers.se/~rjmh/QuickCheck/) in Haskell.
+Property based testing first came up as [`QuickCheck`](http://www.cse.chalmers.se/~rjmh/QuickCheck/) in Haskell.
 It has the nice property of automatically inferring `Generators` from the type of the property parameter, the test input sample.

 PonyCheck is heavily inspired by QuickCheck and other great property based testing libraries, namely: